dsmagicug/rapidpro-external-ussd-channel/README.md

  ##RapidPro External USSD channel
- This channel uses RapidPro's Generic External Channel API to relay messages between RapidPro and USSD supported devices through USSD aggregator APIs that are configurable within this channel.
+ RapidPro External USSD channel is an open source software that uses RapidPro's Generic External Channel API to relay messages between RapidPro and USSD supported devices through USSD aggregator APIs that are configurable within the channel.
 ### Setting up this channel
-In order to run this channel for development, follow this quick guide.
-Note that development and deployment has only been tested on OSX and Linux, you will likely have to modify a couple of steps below if using Windows.

-### Prerequisites
+In order to use the USSD External Channel Service, you must have a fully installed and working instance of the supported RapidPro system (i.e. post v5).
+Please follow the setup instructions found [here](http://rapidpro.github.io/rapidpro/docs/):

+Once RapidPro is up and running, you can install and configure the channel service as detailed below.

+The minimum requirements for the channel service are the same as those for RapidPro, specifically:

  * [Python v3.6](https://www.python.org/downloads/release/python-360/) and later

  * An RDBMS preferably [PostgreSQL 9.6](https://www.postgresql.org/) or later
  * [Redis 3.2](https://redis.io/) or later

+This means that RapidPro and the channel service can co-exist on the same server instance.

+The setup has been broken down into five simple steps described below.

 ### Database setup

 Start the [Redis 3.2](https://redis.io/) server.

-Let's use [PostgreSQL](https://www.postgresql.org/) as our database software.
+You can use other RDMS like MySQL but we recommend  [PostgreSQL](https://www.postgresql.org/).

 Create a new database user `ussd_user` for postgreSQL